Are you creating your own work-related mental illness?

 Recent research by the Black Dog Institute revealed that those with higher job demands, lower job control, and higher job strain are more susceptible to developing mental illness.
 Ironically, another group that’s at greater odds of developing mental illness is in fact the healthcare industry itself.

 Recent research suggests that only 51 percent of those who work in healthcare believe their workplace is mentally healthy, and those who don’t are four times more likely to take time off work due to a mental health issues.
 Then there’s Safe Work Australia research that suggests poor psychological working conditions result in nearly another half than normal (43%) the number of sick days per month.

-Given that mental illness in Australia results in massive losses in productivity annually, clearly more needs to be done to alter workplace practises.
+Given that mental illness in Australia results in massive losses in productivity annually, it is clear more needs to be done to alter workplace practises.
 If the recent results of the Best Places to Work awards is anything to go by, companies that give their staff greater perceived control of their work, and include them in the decision making process are more likely to have happy and productive staff.

 The individual impacts of mental illness aside, the social cost to Australia at large, caused by work-related health issues is enormous.
 For example, based on Monash University research, the cost of 786,000 Australians being unable to work due to ill health, injury or disability – who collectively received income support in 2015-16 – cost the country around $18 billion.
 Adding insult to this injury, Safe Work Australia suggests that psychological injuries require three times as much time off work than other injuries.